samurott1123/instacracker/README.md

 ### Does it work?

-Tests were ran with 1000 wrong passwords, the 1001th was the right one and it worked.
+Tests were run with 1000 wrong passwords, the 1001th was the right one and it worked.

 ### How long does it takes to break a password